vascolleitao/las/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-SKL aims to be an easy-to-use library.
+LAS aims to be an easy-to-use library.
 This is achieved by encapsulating all the parallel code inside the skeletons, so that the user doesn't need to know or code anything related to parallelization.
 The user only needs to know the semantics of the skeletons.

-SKL is capable of achieving good performance, because the coupling of the parallelization layers is made at compile time with the use of inheritance and templates.
+LAS is capable of achieving good performance, because the coupling of the parallelization layers is made at compile time with the use of inheritance and templates.
 The library also has the ability to activate and deactivate specific layers at compile time, adapting the implementation of the skeletons to different kinds of hardware architectures.

-SKL can activate multiple layers at the same time.
+LAS can activate multiple layers at the same time.
 This makes hybrid layers of parallelization possible, like OpenMP and MPI (not yet!).
-This makes SKL a very flexible and portable algorithmic library.
+This makes LAS a very flexible and portable algorithmic library.

-SKL started as my master's thesis: “Padrões arquitecturais e de desenho para aplicações paralelas / Architectural and design patterns for parallel applications”, oriented by Prof. Dr. João Luís Ferreira Sobral.
+LAS started as my master's thesis: “Padrões arquitecturais e de desenho para aplicações paralelas / Architectural and design patterns for parallel applications”, oriented by Prof. Dr. João Luís Ferreira Sobral.
 The aim of the dissertation was to give HPC/parallel applications a better architecture.
-SKL is an algorithmic skeleton library implementing the skeletons with multiple layers of parallelization.
+LAS is an algorithmic skeleton library implementing the skeletons with multiple layers of parallelization.
 This is a fork of the original private project and is still being developed.

 <p align="right">(<a href="#top">back to top</a>)</p>